destel/rill/README.md

 In the example below, the updates are queued into `userIDsToUpdate` channel and then grouped into batches of up to 5 items, with each batch sent to the database as a single query.
-The *Batch* functions is used with a timeout of 100ms, meaning zero latency during high load, and up to 100ms latency with smaller batches during quiet periods.
+The *Batch* functions is used with a timeout of 100ms, ensuring zero latency during high load, and up to 100ms latency with smaller batches during quiet periods.

 [Try it](https://pkg.go.dev/github.com/destel/rill#example-package-BatchingRealTime)